SoulCycle Owner, Trump Donors Face Public Shaming

 But Krumholz also notes that the point of disclosure laws passed after Watergate is to monitor politicians and the impact of contributions.
 The intent is not to target individual donors.

-David Keating, an attorney and president of the Institute for Free Speech, says he was disturbed by what the Texas congressman tweeted, adding "the reason for this [donor] database is to make sure the contributions coming in are on the up and up."
-He adds that we should never "encourage politicans or anyone else to use this to target people or incite people or take retribution against these individuals or against any business they work at."
+David Keating, an attorney and president of the Institute for Free Speech, says he was disturbed by what the Texas congressman tweeted, adding that "the reason for this [donor] database is to make sure the contributions coming in are on the up and up."
+He also said we should never "encourage politicians or anyone else to use this to target people or incite people or take retribution against these individuals or against any business they work at."

 Keating and other conservatives say this week's episodes only highlight how current campaign disclosure laws miss the mark.